Kong/docs.konghq.com/app/plugins/dynamic-ssl.md

       - label: Propagation
 ---

-Binds a specific SSL certificate to the `request_host` value of a service.
+Dynamically binds a specific SSL certificate to the `request_host` value of a service.
 In case you want to setup a global SSL certificate for **every API**, take a look at the [Kong SSL configuration options][configuration].

 ----